Applying for funding

 Proposals demonstrating a clear impact on player welfare best practice are looked upon more favourably in the review process, such as proposals that:

-• can apply to the global rugby community and not focused on local issues;
+- can apply to the global rugby community and not focused on localised issues or solutions;

 Funding